m6r-ai/getting-started-with-metaphor/README.md

 ![start screen](img/start-screen.webp)

-If you go to the "Humbug" menu and select "Preferences" you will see a user settings page:
+If you go to the "Humbug" menu and select "Preferences" you will see a user settings page.
+There are quite a lot of settings so this page scrolls up and down:

 ![API key settings](img/api-keys.webp)

-Copy your Google and/or Mistral (or any other) API keys into the appropriate lines and then click OK.
+Find the Google and/or Mistral (or any other) sections.
+For each one, enable the backend by selecting the checkbox and then copy your matching API keys into the appropriate lines.
+You don't need to put anything in the optional API URL setting as those are advanced options for using private LLMs.
+Once you're done, click OK.

 You'll want to check the API keys are working properly.
 The easiest way to do this is to start a conversation, but Humbug needs you to do one thing first.

 ### Mindspaces